San Francisco Secure Software and AppSec Summit 2026

 - The security shifts required to safely deploy autonomous agents in the next year

-- Where SBOMs provide value and where they still fall short
+- Where SBOMs help in practice and where they still fall short

-- What transitive, dormant, and abandoned dependencies mean for real-world risk
+- What transitive dependencies, dormant packages, and platform abstractions mean for real-world risk

-- Practical approaches for regaining control of complex dependency chains
+- Practical approaches for regaining control without killing development velocity

 In this innovative session, attendees will be faced with a series of scenarios that they may face in their roles.
 Attendees will discuss the possible courses of action with their peers to consider the ramifications of each option before logging their own course of action.